Rocky Linux vs. CentOS: How Do They Differ?

 What are the differences between Rocky Linux vs CentOS?

-Important: This article focuses on comparing Rocky Linux and CentOS 7.
+Important: This article focuses on comparing Rocky Linux and CentOS 7 and 8.
 For the purposes of this comparison, we will disregard CentOS Stream as it is not a viable alternative to CentOS Linux.

 CentOS

-After discontinuing further development on CentOS Linux, Red Hat decided to create CentOS Stream as a rolling release for CentOS.
-The early end-of-life was announced for December 2021, cut short by eight years.
+After discontinuing further development of CentOS Linux, Red Hat created CentOS Stream as a rolling release for CentOS.
+The early end-of-life was announced for December 2021, cutting it short by eight years.
 The only option left for users is CentOS Stream, which is unsuitable for production environments due to a lack of stability.

 Rocky Linux

-Gregory Kurtzer, one of the original creators of CentOS, created Rocky Linux in 2021 after Red Hat's announcement that CentOS would be discontinued.
-The goal was to make a completely open-source Linux distribution based on the RHEL source code and fill the gap that CentOS left.
+Gregory Kurtzer, one of the original creators of CentOS, founded Rocky Linux in 2021 after Red Hat announced that CentOS would be discontinued.
+The goal was to create a fully open-source Linux distribution based on RHEL source code and fill the gap left by CentOS.

 The result was an enterprise-ready, stable Linux distribution developed by and for the community.
-Rocky stepped in, offering everything that CentOS was, free of cost and with a lifecycle of ten years for each release.
+Rocky stepped in, offering everything that CentOS was, at no cost and with a 10-year lifecycle for each release.

 Rocky is a downstream distribution that gets all the features of RHEL after they are tested and adopted in RHEL.
 This feature makes it an ideal option for production servers as it guarantees stability and performance.